shehreendheda/katacoda-scenarios/slov2/slopractice/step8.md

    Select a trace with duration less than 3 seconds.
 Note the lengths of the spans for `flask.request GET_\ads` and `flask.request GET_\discounts`.

    Select a trace with duration greater than 3 seconds.
 Notice the lengths of the spans for `flask.request GET_\ads` and `flask.request GET_\discounts` is longer than those in the traces with duration less than 3 seconds.

    *Looks like ads and discounts services are the sources of the higher latencies!*

    *Investigating/troubleshooting these services can be a first step in restoring the error budget for the Monitor Based SLO.*

-6. Navigate to `store-frontend` Service page, scroll down to the **Endpoints** list, and select **Spree::OrdersController#edit** to explore the data for the resource.
+6. Navigate to `store-frontend` Service page.

+7. Select **Spree::OrdersController#edit** from the **Endpoints** list to explore the data for the resource.

-   Notice that the Error Budget monitor you created for the Metric Based SLO is linked to the resource and is in the ALERT state.
+   Notice that the Error Budget monitor you created for the Metric Based SLO is linked to the resource and is in the `ALERT` state.

-7. Scroll down to the **Traces** list.
+7. Scroll to the **Traces** list.

    Filter the list for traces with an **ERROR**.